 Yeah, so, when I am on holidays I tend to take extra care when walking around, and I pay a lot of attention to where I am walking.
 That’s how I came to be looking at the pavement in Berlin.

 Manhole covers in Germany

 When we first arrived in Berlin, we took to the streets for a walking tour to “get the lay of the land” as my Dad is known to say.
 As we were approaching the Brandenburg Gate, I noticed the manhole cover on the pavement was decorated, and not the usual flat boring covers that I was used to seeing around at home.

 Having found the first interestingly decorated manhole cover, I was mildly curious to see if there were any others around the place.
 To my surprise, I found unique manhole covers in many of the towns we visited.
-The more I found, the more I started looking for them, like an epic treasure hunt across Germany.
+The more I found, the more I started looking for them.
+It became like an epic treasure hunt across Germany.

 Quirky little differences

 Each of the different towns we visited had their own unique beer, a distinct bratwurst recipe, and seemingly a unique manhole cover.
-Not every manhole cover in the town was decorative, sometimes there were only one or two to be found, usually by the fountain in the main square.
+Not every manhole cover in the town was decorative.
+Sometimes only one or two decorative manhole covers could be found, usually by the fountain in the main square.